cooper/ferret/doc/intro/38-inheritance.md

 While it might not sound particularly useful when worded that way, this is how class inheritance works in Ferret.

-But it's not really class inheritance...
+Er, it's not really class inheritance...
 Rather than classes inheriting from or extending each other, you just have the object assume the roles of multiple classes.